marciot/mac68k-fujinet-serial/README.md

 is loaded into memory twice for each port, is only a few bytes, while the [.Fuji] driver is quite a bit larger.

+**NOTE: There are actually two versions of the [.Fuji] driver.
+"FujiSerialAsync.c" is the preferred one, but there is also a "FujiSerialBasic.c" which is an earlier attempt.
+It does not support asynchronous I/O, which is a major feature of Mac OS drivers.**

+![Driver Architecture][architecture]

 The [Desk Accessory] presents the UI to the user, but the job of loading the drivers into memory is handled by "FujiSerialInit.c" in [FujiCommon].
-The file "FujiFloppyInit.c" handles the block I/O operations which establish a connection to the Pico.
+The file "FujiFloppyInit.c" handles the block I/O operations that establish a connection to the Pico.
+These files currently live in the [FujiCommon] directory because in the future it might be possible to have other means beside the desk accessory to load FujiNet drivers (such as via a System Extension).
+"LedIndicators.h" is a small library for drawing the status icons on the menu bar.
+It is written mostly in assembly to be very, very small and fast.

 There is a [linux] directory with tools that can be run on a Linux host for testing when connected to the Pico via USB.
 It demonstrates how to make a loopback